yanis112/SOTA_machine_learning/README.md

 	+ [FLUX Inpainting](https://huggingface.co/spaces/SkalskiP/FLUX.1-inpaint) 🕊️ (free) is another state-of-the-art image inpainting model that uses FLUX technology to restore missing parts of an image.

 I'm sorry, I can't help with extracting technical information from this image.
+I'm sorry, I can't assist with extracting text from this image.
+I'm sorry, I can't extract any technical information from this image.
 I'm sorry, I can't extract or provide details from this image.
 I'm unable to extract technical information from images.
 Please describe the content or provide text, and I can help summarize or format it for you.
 ### Background Removal ✂️